dalibor91/pytracker/README.md

 ```
 If you want to track if files are deleted

-it will parse all files and enter it in sqllite db
+When you run program first time it will parse all files and enter all files in sqlite db.
-next time run same command and
-for changed files it will print out which files were changed

 So first time when you run it you will see something like
 ```